coder-mike/microvium/doc/microvium-vs-mjs.md

 Every property on an object in mJS takes 18-24 bytes (`mjs_property` + allocation header).

-In Microvium, each new property added to an object takes 10 bytes initially (`TsPropertyCell` + allocation header) and is compacted to 4 bytes after a GC cycle (property lists are compacted from a linked-list format to a contiguous format during collection).
+In Microvium, each new property added to an object takes 10 bytes initially (`TsPropertyCell` + allocation header) and is compacted to 4 bytes after a GC cycle (property lists are compacted from a linked-list format to a contiguous format during garbage collection).

 ### Garbage collector and managed heap

-mJS uses a mark-sweep garbage collector while Microvium uses a mark-compact collector (but compacts into a new memory allocation rather than the original memory block).
+mJS uses a mark-sweep garbage collector while Microvium uses a mark-compact collector (but compacts into a new memory allocation rather than the original memory block, so in some ways it's more like a semispace collector).
 They both have their advantages and disadvantages.

 The mark-compact collector for Microvium was chosen because mainly because it's "compact".
 No space is lost to heap fragmentation.
 Every collection cycle is in a sense performing a "defragmentation" to squeeze out all the unused space.

 Both mJS and Microvium allocate memory from the host in chunks (using `calloc`/`malloc`).
-Microvium compacts the chunks together into one chunk during a GC collection cycle while mJS does not.
+Microvium compacts the chunks together into one chunk during a GC collection cycle (since each chunk incurs additional overhead) while mJS does not.

-Overall, this might make Microvium better in scenarios where the script uses less of the device memory memory and you want to keep it "out of the way" (consuming as little memory as possible) while mJS may be better if your script is consuming a lot of the available memory on the device.
+Overall, this might make Microvium better in scenarios where the script uses less of the device memory and you want to keep it "out of the way" (consuming as little memory as possible) while mJS may be better if your script is consuming a lot of the available memory on the device.

 ### Stack size